KRATSZ/CAPE-2023/README.md

 </div>

 However, Current experimental methods are slow, but **automated synthetic biology** can rapidly test mutations.It can quickly achieve specific functions through low-cost, multi-cycle large-scale engineering trial and error experiments.
 Based on a robotic platform facility, the automated construction and testing of RhlA's unit point saturation mutations and multi-site combinatorial mutation libraries have been realized.

-### Tutorial：CAPE Easy Tutorial with Saprot Model
+## Tutorial：CAPE Easy Tutorial with Saprot Model
 To start tutorial, please click : <a href="https://colab.research.google.com/drive/1RFfdVtrPM0PKQHMoiSqlCoXvns6QmgKD#scrollTo=cwbKhyTejsj8"> <img src="https://colab.research.google.com/assets/colab-badge.svg"> </a>

-If you're new to programming or don't know where to start, but are eager to dive into the CAPE competition, this tutorial is perfect for you.
-We'll guide you through the entire process, from training advanced PLM models(Saprot) to predicting the performance of mutants.
-Saprot is currently number one general-purpose large model of proteins on proteingym's leadboard, and you can use it to make CAPE predictions with just a few mouse clicks.
-This step-by-step guide is designed to make the experience accessible and enjoyable, even if you have no prior programming knowledge.
+If you're new to programming or unsure where to begin, but eager to participate in the CAPE competition, this tutorial is ideal for you.
+We'll get together through the entire process, from training advanced PLM models like Saprot to predicting the performance of mutants.

+[**Saprot**](https://github.com/westlake-repl/SaProt) is currently the top-ranked general-purpose large protein model on Proteingym's leaderboard.
+Combined with Colab, it allows you to make CAPE predictions with just a few clicks.
+This tutorial also functions as part of a 5-week undergraduate lab course for first-year students.
+Even **without coding experience**, students can quickly engage in protein design and create GFP variants with enhanced brightness.

 Let's get started on your journey into the exciting world of CAPE!
 <div align="center">
     <img src=https://github.com/user-attachments/assets/e4126f7f-1f4b-451a-99d1-2a68640175e1>
 </div>

+[[**SaprotHub**]](https://huggingface.co/SaProtHub):From Yuan Lab, is a collaborative community, aiming to empowers biologists by enabling them to create and train their own models without the need for advanced ML and coding expertise.

+[[**OPMC**]](https://www.biorxiv.org/content/10.1101/2024.05.24.595648v2.full.pdf):The Open Protein Modeling Consortium (OPMC) is an initiative designed to unify resources and efforts within the protein research community.
+It promotes the sharing of individually trained models, facilitating the direct use of existing models and fostering continuous improvement through collaboration.

+## Competition Rounds
 ### The Round1
 Round 1 was organized as synbio Challenges, as part of the synbio Challenges competition, players constructed and predicted 96 optimal sequences for mutations to submit.
 Players were invited to give offline PPT presentations and algorithm explanations, and the team with the best results was finally evaluated.